project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 To edit the application configuration file:

-1. Open the **<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js** file in any available text editor.
+1.Open the **<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js** file in any available text editor.

-2. Set the values for the following parameters:
+2.Set the values for the following parameters:
 <pre>
     module.exports = {